-The HDR material will be shown at the HDR-capable display.
+The HDR material will be evaluated on an HDR-capable display.

 Test conditions and data to be provided

-The test conditions are according to CTC on VTM with ALF turned on and VTM with ALF turned off.
+The test conditions are according to CTC on VTM with ALF turned on.
 The test conditions according to CTC shall be provided.
-In addition, the proponents of these sub-tests need to provide results for additional QP and additional test sequences chosen by the CE (see above).
+In addition, the proponents of these sub-tests need to provide results for additional QP and additional test sequences chosen by the CE (see above) for both ALF turned on and ALF turned off.
 The sequences length for the subjective viewing is 10 seconds.
-The complexity of the proposals according to Section 7 should be reported by the proponents.
+The complexity of the proposals according to Section 5 should be reported by the proponents.

 Time-line and Responsibilities